 Other tourist attractions

-Within walking distance from town is the Nature Interpretation Center of Lava forest department.
+Within walking distance from town is the Nature Interpretation Center of the Lava forest department.
 Inside you can have a glimpse of the flora and fauna found in the area.
-The center is relatively well maintained and well stocked.
+The centre is relatively well maintained and well stocked.

 Chhangey falls visit is also a popular tourist activity here.
-The falls is about 10 km north of Lava near Kolakham area, at the time of writing this, the road to the area was in poor condition and only some SUV could go there.
-Please talk to naturebeyond travel consultants for an update about the condition of this road.
+The falls are about 10 km north of Lava near the Kolakham area, at the time of writing this, the road to the area was in poor condition and only some SUVs could go there.
+Please talk to HURMO TOURS travel consultants for an update about the condition of this road.

-Treks to the Neora valley starts from Lava.
+Treks to the Neora valley start from Lava.
 Apart from long treks across the valley, small treks are also possible in the region.
 Common treks include a trek to Tiffin Dara, Aluabari etc.

 Where to stay

 Over the last two decades as the popularity of the place increased, Lava fast changed from a tranquil village to a hotel town.
 The small village surrounded by forests has a very large number of hotels.
-Almost all of them are budget accommodation and village home converted into tourist hotels with basic amenities.
+Almost all of them are budget accommodations and village homes converted into tourist hotels with basic amenities.
 The natural beauty of the place has also taken a beating due to the proliferation of hotels in the limited area.
-We at naturebeyond constantly keep in touch with the best accommodations in Lava and can recommend our guests accordingly.
+We at HURMO TOURS constantly keep in touch with the best accommodations in Lava and can recommend our guests accordingly.
 Please fill the form with your requirement and our travel experts will inform you accordingly